Important Things to Know About Medicare

 Medicare also has Part C, Part D, and Medicare Supplement plans.
 While there aren’t any options when it comes to Original Medicare (Part A and Part B), you do have options when it comes to the rest of Medicare.

 Medicare Part C plans, more commonly referred to as Medicare Advantage plans, are an alternative way to get your Part A and Part B benefits.
-These are private insurance plans; your plan provides your Medicare benefits and pays your health care claims.
+These are private medicare insurance fort myers fl plans; your plan provides your Medicare benefits and pays your health care claims.
 However, you must still be enrolled in Part A and Part B to have a Medicare Advantage plan.

 Medicare Part D plans provide your prescription drug benefits.
 You’ll either have a Part D plan through your Medicare Advantage plan or through a standalone Part D if you’re enrolled in Original Medicare.
 While Part D is technically optional, you can be penalized for late enrollment.